 The great thing about fashion and fabric developments today is that there is more accessible fashion on the high street; stretch and recover fabrics and innovative fasteners to make clothes easier to get on and off and hard-wearing too.
-Our Occupational Therapy team has many years experience of addressing clothing conundrums and we keep up with suppliers who use the latest advances in fabric technology and design.
+Our Therapy team has many years experience of addressing clothing conundrums and we keep up with suppliers who use the latest advances in fabric technology and design.

 Getting dressed and undressed can be difficult when activity is limited by weakness, reduced movement, pain or fatigue.
 We can show you some ideas to make this easier for you.